You are searching for Attractions

 Cascades Leisure Centre at Thong Lane, Gravesend offers fun for all the family.
 The major attraction is the leisure pool with its waves, fountains, wild water channel, waterfall and two exhilarating water slides.

-Currently undergoing a refurbishment, The Clarendon Royal Hotel is due to re-open in 2011 as a 13 bedroom boutique hotel.
-A fine dining restaurant is also part of this exciting new redevelopment on Gravesend's historic riverside.
+The Clarendon Royal Hotel is a 13 bedroom riverside hotel.
+The hotels also boasts a bar and restaurant as part of this exciting new redevelopment on Gravesend's historic riverside.

 Cobham Park is located south of the A2 and CTRL, between Gravesend and Medway (Shorne & Cobham turnoff from the A2), and lies to the east of Cobham village.